-Fuel Security
+Principle 84 Fuel Security

 1. Defence will protect Official Information in accordance with the expectations of the originator of the information.
-Where Defence is the originator of information, it will classify that information, according to the impact of access by, or disclosure to, unauthorised individuals, groups or organisations.
+Where Defence is the originator of information, it will classify information, according to the potential impact on the national interest, Government, organisations or individuals if the information were compromised.

-- 2. The security of information is critical to the integrity of Defence's mission.
-If Defence does not protect its own information and information received from external parties from unauthorised access, its ability to function in support of the Government will be undermined. - 3.
-The security classification system allows Defence to share and exchange information with confidence by ensuring a common recognition of confidentiality requirements and the consistent application of protective security measures.
+2. The security of information is critical to the integrity of Defence's mission.
+If Defence does not protect its own information and information received from external parties from unauthorised access, its ability to function in support of the Government will be undermined.

+3. The security classification system allows Defence to share and exchange information with confidence by ensuring a common recognition of confidentiality requirements and the consistent application of protective security measures.

-- 4. The criteria and processes that Defence uses to assess and classify information are consistent with the requirements set out in the Protective Security Policy Framework.
-This security classification assessment will be informed by a broader assessment of Business Impact Levels (BILs) on each occasion. - 5.
-Suitable controls are applied to Official Information to ensure that it is protected from unauthorised access or disclosure. - 6.
-Defence protects foreign government information received under a General Security Agreement (GSA) or Defence-specific Security of Information Agreement or Arrangement (SIA) in accordance with the relevant terms.
+4. The criteria and processes that Defence uses to assess and classify information are consistent with the requirements set out in the Protective Security Policy Framework.
+The security classification assessment will be informed by a broader assessment of Business Impact Levels (BILs) on each occasion.

+5. Suitable controls are applied to Official Information to ensure that it is protected from unauthorised access or disclosure.

+6. Defence protects foreign government information received under a General Security Agreement (GSA) or Defence-specific Security of Information Agreement or Arrangement (SIA) in accordance with the relevant terms.